tofti/python-id3-trees/README.md

 # python-trees
-python implementation of classification [id3 trees](https://en.wikipedia.org/wiki/ID3_algorithm). id3 is a machine learning algorithm for building classification trees developed by Ross Quinlan in/around 1986.
+python implementation of [id3 classification trees](https://en.wikipedia.org/wiki/ID3_algorithm). id3 is a machine learning algorithm for building classification trees developed by Ross Quinlan in/around 1986.

 The algorithm is a greedy, recursive algorithm that partitions a data set on the attribute that maximizes information gain.
-The information gain of attribute A is defined as the difference between the entropy of a data set S and the size weighted average entropy for sub datasets S' when split on attribute A.
+The information gain of attribute A is defined as the difference between the entropy of a data set S and the size weighted average entropy for sub datasets S' of S when split on attribute A.

 This implementation was informed by [Dr. Lutz Hamel's](http://homepage.cs.uri.edu/faculty/hamel/) notes [here](http://homepage.cs.uri.edu/faculty/hamel/courses/2016/spring2016/csc581/lecture-notes/32-decision-trees.pdf).
 A widely cited text on decision trees is [Machine Learning, by Tim Mitchell](https://www.amazon.com/Machine-Learning-Tom-M-Mitchell/dp/0070428077), you can find pages relevant to id3 [here](http://www.cs.princeton.edu/courses/archive/spr07/cos424/papers/mitchell-dectrees.pdf).